Arizona Naturalists >>> Sonoran Desert Naturalist >>> Field Guide >>> Mammals

 Tamias dorsalis

-Small, active mammal found on rocky slopes at highest elev. of Sonoran Desert.
+Small, active mammal found on rocky slopes at upper elev. of Sonoran Desert.
 Stripe on face.
 Medium bushy tail.
 More info

 Round-tail Ground Squirrel